Muhammad0602/First-Capstone-Project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project kindly follow me in github, and leave a ⭐ for this project.
+If you like this project kindly follow me in github, and leave a ⭐ for the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>